 View Oakdale Neighborhood in a larger map

 A community of homes and businesses along the North Person and North Blount Street corridor.
-Neighbors host the Front Porch Art Walk each year on the second Saturday in May.
+Neighbors hosted the Front Porch Art Walk for many years on the second Saturday in May.

 http://www.pilotmillonline.com/ Pilot Mill Online serves residents of the Village at Pilot Mill.